|

 November...Anno Domini 1620."

-The Mayflower Compact constituted the signers and their
+The Mayflower Compact constituted the signers and

-liberty and freedom of religion for all.
+ensure liberty and freedom of religion for all.

 These freedoms could only come about because God's